-ITEM TIME PERIOD(S) NOTES FORMATS Overview of train service proposals As described in paragraph 5.4.1.9 above, the overview itself is to be included within the Delivery Plan.
+Item Time period(s) Notes Formats Overview of train service proposals As described in paragraph 5.4.1.11 above the overview itself is to be included within the Delivery Plan.
 Technical Annex The technical annex is to be contained in a separate document and does not count towards the page count.
-Technical Annex: Word and PDF Timetables Dec 17, Dec 18 and Dec 19 (the latter two only if different from preceding timetable) All services (Mon-Fri, Sat, Sun).
-To include paths allowed for other operators' services, as a minimum during the period Mon-Fri 0700- 1959 (and Sat in any instance where the Bidder proposes a higher service frequency than Mon-Fri).
-PDF (public and working timetables) plus PIF and SPG technical interface files Train Plans and loading forecasts Dec 17, Dec 18 and Dec 19 (the latter two only if different from preceding train plan) All services (Mon-Fri, Sat, Sun).
-See section 5.4.1.9 for requirements about loading forecasts.
-Excel (template on Data Site)
+Technical Annex: Word and PDF Timetables Dec 17 and Dec 19 All services (Mon-Fri, Sat, Sun).
+To include paths allowed for other operators' services as a minimum during the period Mon-Fri 0700-1959 (and Sat in any instance where the Bidder proposes a higher service frequency than Mon-Fri).
+PDF (public and working timetables) plus PIF and SPG technical files Train Plans and loading forecasts Dec 17 and Dec 19 All services (Mon-Fri, Sat, Sun).
+Dec 17 to include loading forecasts based on autumn 2018 demand.
+Dec 19 to include loading forecasts based on autumn 2020 demand.
+Excel (template on Data Site) Rolling stock diagrams Dec 17 and Dec 19 All services (typical autumn Wednesday).
+PDF Fleet availability table Dec 17 and Dec 19 Mon-Fri Excel (template on Data Site) Train Fleet table Throughout franchise term - Excel (template on Data Site) TSR TSR1, TSR2, TSR3 To be marked up as required by paragraph 5.4.1.18 above Word, PDF (TSR1) Excel (TSR2, TSR3)